digital-asset/docs.daml.com/docs/3.1/docs/canton/usermanual/apis.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Support for privileged tokens can be configured for the Ledger API exposed by the participant node as well as the Admin API exposed by the participant, the sequencer and the mediator nodes.
+Support for privileged tokens can be configured for the Ledger API exposed by the participant node as well as the Admin API exposed by the participant, the sequencer, and the mediator nodes.
 The configuration follows the same pattern as for the configuration of normal user tokens but with an addition of a key called ``privileged`` set to true.

-Additionally, it is possible to determine if the use of privileged tokens should result in granting of the ``participant_admin`` or the ``wildcard`` access levels.
-This can be achieved by adding a definition of the ``access-level`` key and setting it to ``Admin`` or ``Wildcard`` respectively.
+Additionally, you can determine if the use of privileged tokens should result in granting of the ``participant_admin`` or the ``wildcard`` access levels by adding a definition of the ``access-level`` key and setting it to ``Admin`` or ``Wildcard`` respectively.
 The ``Admin`` is the default.

 Ledger API Caches